Mzaex7/PCAI_bench/README.md

   - Different categories: Factual Q&A, Creative Writing, Technical Explanation, Coding, Analysis, and more

 - **Flexible Testing Modes**
-  - Sequential mode: One request at a time for stable baseline measurements
+  - Sequential mode: One prompt at a time per endpoint (all endpoints tested in parallel)
-  - Concurrent mode: Multiple parallel requests to test scalability
+  - Concurrent mode: Multiple prompts in parallel per endpoint (all endpoints tested in parallel)
   - Configurable iteration counts and concurrency levels
+  - **Parallel endpoint testing**: All endpoints are always tested simultaneously for faster results

 - **Rich Visualizations**
   - Latency comparisons (box plots)